Posts Tagged ‘form recipient’

 To remove an email address from your FormSmarts account, Visit the Email Accounts pane of the Settings tab and click on the trash can icon corresponding to the email address you want to remove.

-If the trash can icon is greyed out, that means the email address is still in use as a form recipient by at least one form or is the account’s login.
-To remove the email address, first edit each of your forms in the Forms tab and uncheck that email address.
+Trash can icon grayed out?
+The trash can icon will be grayed out if the corresponding email address is still in use as a form recipient by at least one form or is the account’s login.
+To remove the email address, first edit each of the forms in the Forms tab and uncheck that email address under Form Subscribers (see screenshot above).
 Then go back to the Settings tab, refresh the list of email accounts, and click on the relevant trash can icon.

 Give Feedback!